Thursday, May 2, 2013

 I might be able to do it

-I know I can do it and can show you right now
+I know I can do it and can

 Use the shape tool